ITensor/website/docs/install/main.md

 ## Building the Library

 1. Check that you have a C++ compiler and LAPACK libraries installed on your system.
-   On Mac OSX, this typically requires installing the free XCode package available from the App Store.
-On Linux, the `g++` program is typically available.
-On Windows a good option is to install <a href="https://www.cygwin.com" target="blank_">Cygwin</a>, which lets you run Unix programs inside a terminal.
+   * On Mac OS, this typically requires installing the free XCode package available from the App Store.
+   * On Linux, the `g++` (gcc) program is typically available.
+Many package managers offer a lapack-devel package which includes the LAPACK headers.
+   * On Windows a good option is to install <a href="https://www.cygwin.com" target="blank_">Cygwin</a>, which lets you run Unix programs inside a terminal.
 If you use Cygwin, make sure to install the C++ compiler (gcc) and LAPACK packages.

 2. Edit the user configurable options.
 Start by making a copy of the sample Makefile options file: